TableFlipStudio/Dont-Get-Expelled/README.md

 3. Type the following line:

 - `python -m pip install --user pygame pytmx` and press Enter.
+**WARNING!** If the Python version you have downloaded is 3.11 (and it probably is, since it's the latest (at 23.12.2022)), you must use the following two lines instead:"
+- `python -m pip install --user pygame --pre`
+- `python -m pip install --user pytmx`

 Make sure to type in exactly this, without any typos.
 After pressing Enter both times, you should see something like this: